-Option 4 - Simplification of PI 1.2.1, possibly entire Principle 1
+Option 4 - Simplification of PI 1.2.1, possibly entire Principle 1 impact testing to fully unpack the required changes.

 This aspect of the project has been moved into the efficiency workstream that is occurring outside the FSR.
 Option 5 - Redefine objectives to PI 1.1.1 in scoring issue b